awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.BatchWriteExample.md

 + `batchDelete` to delete items from the `ProductCatalog` table\.
 + `batchWrite` to put and delete items from the `Forum` and the `Thread` tables\.

-For more information about the tables used in this example, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.
-For step\-by\-step instructions for testing the following example, see [Java Code Examples](CodeSamples.Java.md)\.
+For more information about the tables used in this example, see [Creating tables and loading data for code examples in DynamoDB](SampleData.md)\.
+For step\-by\-step instructions for testing the following example, see [Java code examples](CodeSamples.Java.md)\.

 **Example**